HOW TO USE

 For Vagina

-Put the pills in your vagina (about one finger length in).
+Put the pills in the vagina (about one finger length in).

-Lie down for 30 minutes as your body absorbs the medicine.
-It is ok if the pills fall out after 30 minutes.
-You can throw them away if this happens.
+Lie down for 30 minutes as the body absorbs the medicine.
+It is ok if the pills fall out after 30 minutes, throw them away if this happens.

 An IUD may need to be removed before a medication abortion.